Denny-Lin/DDK_Yocto_Project_Learning/README.md

 Recipes are denoted by the file extension .bb . </br>
 Each recipe implicitly inherits base.bbclass that has many tasks, and each task is similar to a function(). </br>
 If we use bitbake to run all the recipes or specified recipe, the running recipe(s) will do all the tasks implemented by the base.bbclass. </br>
-Below are the default sequence of all the recipes: </br>
+Below are the default execution sequence of all the recipes: </br>
 1. do_
 2. do_